Skip to content

 What is combinations?

-Put simply, every figure is cross-checked against Khan Academy and the wider data.
+Cutting to it, every figure is cross-checked against Khan Academy and the wider data.
 If you notice a stale rate, email the editorial desk and we'll patch it in under 24 hours.

 How to calculate combinations?